microchip-pic-avr-examples/pic18f16q41-uart-hello-world-mplab-mcc/README.md

 **Step #3: Adding UART Peripheral**

-+ In Device Recourses:
++ In Device Resources:
   + Drivers &rarr; UART &rarr; UART2
 + Once the peripheral is added, modify the peripheral.
   +	Enable UART box should be checked
   + Enable transmit should be checked
   + Set the Baud Rate to 19200
-  +	Redirect STDIO to UART should be checked since we are going to use a printf statement to send data to the UART peripheral
+  +	Enable "Redirect STDIO to UART" in order to use the function (printf) for sending messages.
   + Everything else can be left as default settings

 ![New Project Creation Window](images/Picture2.PNG)